Competition News

 Grantmaking with a twist.

-The SpectrumTrust Multicultural Endowment Challenge is a first-of-its-kind effort to make our grantmaking process more transparent and accessible to more organizations across the state of Minnesota.
+The SpectrumTrust Multicultural Endowment Challenge was a first-of-its-kind effort to make our grantmaking process more transparent and accessible to more organizations across the state of Minnesota.

-Using the online capabilities of the Minnesota Idea Open website, The Saint Paul Foundation is hosting a “micro-challenge” that puts a fresh face on our traditional grantmaking process.
+Using the online capabilities of the Minnesota Idea Open website, The Saint Paul Foundation hosted a “micro-challenge” that put a fresh face on our traditional grantmaking process.

 Welcome Letter